Southeast Kansas police chase ends in fatal crash

 COFFEYVILLE, Kan.
-(KSNW) – Authorities say a fleeing driver was killed when he went off the side of a Kansas road and struck multiple trees near the state’s southern border with Oklahoma.
+(KSNW) – Authorities say a fleeing driver was killed when he went off the side of a Kansas road and struck multiple trees.

 The Kansas State Highway Patrol said 24-year-old Robert Jackson was being pursued by law enforcement around 11:30 p.m.
 Monday on County Road 4550 at a high rate of speed.

-The road went from pavement to gravel, which caused the driver to lose control of the pickup truck he was driving about 4 miles north of Coffeyville.
+The road went from pavement to gravel, which caused the driver to lose control of the pickup truck he was driving about four miles north of Coffeyville.

 The crash log doesn’t say what started the pursuit.